Force over Distance: Chapter 14

 Years back, Young had commanded one of the SG teams that’d destroyed all sensitive material remaining in the half-ascended Goa’uld's research station after his clone had nearly destroyed Cheyenne Mountain.
 Young's team had demolished the lab and most of its instrumentation.
 What they hadn’t destroyed, they’d taken.

-“You couldn’t have been working on ascension,” Young whispered, aghast, looking at his chief scientist.
+“You couldn’t have been working on ascension,” Young whispered, aghast, studying his chief scientist.

 Whether it was ascension, or something else—why had Nicholas Rush, of all people, been the guy barefoot in the middle of the room?
 Testing things on himself really didn't seem like the man’s style.